L2-D2/fg-tswiki/Minecraft.md

 ## Installing from Package Manger

-The Minecraft launcher is also packaged in some distributions and can be installed using the provided [[package manager]].
+The Minecraft launcher is also packaged in some distributions and can be installed using the provided [[package manager|aptitude]].
 In Linux Mint, the Minecraft installer can be downloaded from the Software Manager.

 ### Obtaining installer from Community hosts
 You might still obtain an installer from the [[Linux Mint Community page|https://community.linuxmint.com/software/view/minecraft-installer]].
 Once downloaded the package can be installed either through right clicking and opening with the `GDebi Package Installer` or using `$ sudo dpkg -i /path/to/minecraft-installer.deb`.